reuelmagistrado/CTF-Writeups/SPIRITCYBER-AutomotiveCTF-2025/time-to-drive.md

 ## Conclusion

 This was an excellent hands-on automotive security challenge that combined hardware hacking, protocol analysis, and reverse engineering.
+It was fascinating to see how this mirrored real-world behavior, disrupting normal ECU communication and forcing dependent modules into fail-safe or spoof-accepting states.
 The requirement to physically interact with the RAMN board made it particularly memorable and educational.

 Congratulations to SPIRITCYBER for creating such an engaging challenge, and huge thanks to our team for the collaborative effort that earned us 3rd place! 🥉